Sudhirks466/JavaScript-Datasturcture-and-Algorithem-based-questions/README.md

 199. Print a pattern where columns follow a geometric progression.
 200. Print a pattern combining Fibonacci, arithmetic, and geometric sequences.

 These questions offer a wide range of challenges for practicing pattern programming in JavaScript.
-Let me know if you need explanations, solutions, or further details on any specific patterns!